iov-one/docs/docs/weave/design/04-queries.md

 }
 ```

-The request uses `Height` to select which block height to query and `Prove` to determine if we should also return merkle proofs for the response.
-Note that "block height to query" is shorthand for "query the state produced after executing all transactions included in all blocks up to *and including* `Height`".
-For various reasons internal to tendermint, the root hash of this state is included as `AppHash` in the block at `Height+1`.
+The request uses `Height` to select which block height to query and `Prove` to determine if we should also return Merkle proofs for the response.
+Note that "block height to query" is shorthand for "query the state produced after executing all transactions included in all blocks up to _and including_ `Height`".
+For various reasons internal to Tendermint, the root hash of this state is included as `AppHash` in the block at `Height+1`.

 The actual data that we wish to read is declared in `Path` and `Data`. `Path` defines what kind of query this is, much like the path in an http get request. `Data` is an arbitrary argument.
-In the typical case, `Path = /key` and `Data = <key bytes>` to directly query a given key in the merkle tree.
+In the typical case, `Path = /key` and `Data = <key bytes>` to query a given key directly in the Merkle tree.
 However, if you wish to query the account balance, you will have to know how we define the account keys internally.

 ```go
 // tendermint v0.31.5